This post may contain affiliate links. Full disclosures here.

-Hello mama, I’m glad you’re here and are interested in getting some sweet tips and ideas on how to bond with your baby without nursing.
+Hello mama, I’m glad you’re here and are interested in getting some sweet tips and ideas on how to bond with your baby without breastfeeding.

 Nursing at the breast is a remarkable and intimate experience you can have with your baby, there is nothing else quite like it.